diegovinicius-dev/diegovinicius-dev/README.md

 ## 🏆 About Me

-Hello there!
-I'm **Diego Cavalcante**, a **Backend Developer in transition**, with a solid background in **sports science, biomechanics, and data analysis**.
+# Hello there!
+I'm Diego Cavalcante, a Mobile Developer in transition, with a solid background in sports science, biomechanics, and data analysis.

-After years of working with **performance metrics, training methodologies, and statistical analysis**, I decided to apply my analytical mindset to software development.
-Now, I’m building my career in **Backend Engineering**, focusing on **Java, Spring Boot, and database management**.
+After years of working with performance metrics, training methodologies, and statistical analysis, I decided to apply my analytical mindset to software development.
+Now, I’m building my career in **Android Development**, focusing on **Kotlin**, **Android Studio**, and mobile app architecture.

-💡 **My goal?** Build high-performance APIs, optimize backend systems, and eventually dive into **Fullstack Development**.
+💡 **My goal?** Build efficient, scalable mobile applications, focus on **Android development** with **Kotlin**, and eventually expand my knowledge to **iOS** development.

 ---